donotpush/kubernetes-aws/README.md

 kubectl delete -f ./echoserver
 ```

+ If you want to configure your application Ingress/ALB with SSL and Firewall, check this documentation https://kubernetes-sigs.github.io/aws-alb-ingress-controller/guide/ingress/annotation/

 ### Docker image for CI/CD

 Base image is python:3.7-buster (Debian 10) including all the dependencies to run the above commands on your CI/CD.